 The idea for the book was that it would allow students to practice the same exam strategy across various grammar points leaving a couple of chapters devoted to phrasal verbs and idiomatic expressions.
-We had agreed on the table of contents before I left for my summer job in England and I wrote a couple of sample chapters before the summer break.
+We had agreed on the table of contents before I left for my summer job in England, and I wrote a couple of sample chapters before the summer break.
 So, all there was left for me to do came August was to sit down and write … 58 more chapters before the end of September!
 Easy peasy, right?

-The material I wrote went through two rounds of corrections and a lot of behind the scenes editing voodoo that probably deserves a separate post.
+The material I wrote went through two rounds of corrections and a lot of behind-the-scenes editing voodoo that probably deserves a separate post.
 It was all done by the end of 2018 so I was able to finish the year with a sense of satisfaction and a bunch of reflections about what had just happened.
 Below are 5 most important things I learned about the writing process while working on my first book.

 #1 It is important to find your process

-The P-word often appeared when I read business articles with my students but I never really paid much attention to how it might play into my own work.
+The P-word often appeared when I read business articles with my students, but I never really paid much attention to how it might play into my own work.
 Having a trusted process of writing all the remaining chapters turned out to be essential in order to preserve my sanity.
-I realised I needed to come up with one quite quickly and the final outcome actually surprised me.
+I realised I needed to come up with one quite quickly, and the final outcome actually surprised me.

-I also found it incredibly helpful to draw a progress chart and cross the chapter off the list as I sent them off.
+I also found it incredibly helpful to draw a progress chart and cross the chapters off the list as I sent them off.
 This turned out to be one of the more satisfying things I ever did in my professional life!
 I worked best in the late afternoon and Hans Zimmer’s movie scores were the best for my concentration.
 Even though I have always understood the main function of the laptop quite literally, I soon discovered I just couldn’t get down to serious business unless I was sitting at my desk.
 Also, no snacks or beverages allowed in the working space.
-All of these elements fell into place by the end of the first week and my writing process turned out to be completely different from what I remembered to be my studying process back at uni (snacking on the floor was the name of the game back then) which was quite an interesting personal discovery.
+All of these elements fell into place by the end of the first week and my writing process turned out to be completely different from what I remembered my studying process back at uni to be (snacking on the floor was the name of the game back then), which was quite an interesting personal discovery.